mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-You'll notice that if you add a `console.log(this.state);` statement to the `handleSubmit()` method you won't actually see any data that you could actually create an API request to the Achievers platform with.
-The official React documention explains how to get around this in their article that explains the concept of [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) .
-We'll do this first with our `Reason` component as it's fairly simple and then we'll apply the same idea to the `Module` and `Recipient` components.
+You'll notice that if you add a `console.log(this.state);` statement to the `handleSubmit()` method, you won't see any data that you could create an API request to the Achievers platform with.
+The official React documention explains how to get around this in their article, [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) .
+Start with your `Reason` component as it's simple and then apply the same idea to the `Module` and `Recipient` components.

 ###### src/Reason.js

-First, we update the `render()` method of `Reason` component to have an `onChange` event handler:
+First, update the `render()` method of the `Reason` component to have an `onChange` event handler:

 ```diff
    render() {